shawmica/Image-Elites/Introduction/README.md

 This project highlights the importance of substrate selection, image acquisition techniques, and environmental control in the study of fungal colony growth.
 The findings contribute to a better understanding of fungal behavior in nutrient-rich environments like coconut flesh.

----

-### Acknowledgments
-We extend our gratitude to the biomedical molecular biologist who provided insights into the identification of fungal species.